Pan Pan (kingdom): History

-Pan Pan sent its first missions to the Chinese Liu Song dynasty between 424 CE and 453 From here, Kaundinya II is said to have tried to re-introduce Hinduism to the Kingdom of Funan on the other side of the Gulf of Siam.
+Pan Pan sent its first missions to the Chinese Liu Song dynasty between 424 CE and 453 Kenneth R. Hall placed the start of these missions in the period when Funan lost its hold on the sea route, after which peninsular centres began to deal with the Chinese court directly.
+From here, Kaundinya II is said to have tried to re-introduce Hinduism to the Kingdom of Funan on the other side of the Gulf of Siam.